mendix/docs/content/en/docs/developerportal/collaborate/general-settings/_index.md

 ## 6 Stories {#stories}

 On the **Stories** tab, you can select the stories & planning tool for the app.
-Once you select, everyone in your team can use the same stories & planning tool for this app.
-Mendix Stories is selected by default.
+Once you select a tool, everyone in your team can use the same tool for this app.
+By default Mendix [Stories](/developerportal/collaborate/stories/) is the selected tool.

 ## 7 Managing Webhooks {#webhooks}